PET Scans Ontario Program

 Responsibilities

-- Fund PET scan services for eligible patients, through OHIP, the PET Registry, selected clinical trials, and the PET Access Program
+• Fund PET scan services for eligible patients, through OHIP, the PET Registry, and the PET Access Program